sboger/Atomic-Pi-ROOTER/atomicpi-generic/README.md

 Wired defaults to lan.
 WWAN tested with a usb Quectel EM12 and Huawei E3372.

 Runs very fast from USB/SD.
 Everything SEEMS to work.
-Adblock works.
+Adblock installs and works.